 The Essex Watch is a volunteer watchdog organization and public advocacy platform.
 It partners with engaged citizens and civic groups in various municipalities, and offers guidance on how to identify, report, and raise awareness of misconduct in local government.

 The Watch monitors public spending, contract awards, campaign finance, tax abatements, and development deals by elected officials to protect the interests of taxpayers and the local community.

 The Watch also investigates allegations of public corruption, and often publishes its findings.
 In some cases, detailed reports are sent directly to law enforcement agencies.

 The Essex Watch is dedicated to promoting civic engagement in local issues, open government, best practices, and accountability in public office.

 About the Author

+In addition to his volunteer work running the Essex Watch, Lee currently serves on the Board of Directors for the New Jersey Foundation for Open Government.
 NJFOG is the only statewide organization in New Jersey dedicated solely to improving public access to government records and meetings, educating citizens on OPRA and OPMA, and strengthening those laws through the state legislature.

 In 2020, Lee was elected President of NJFOG.

 Lee is a former securities trader, and has been a technology professional and business consultant for nearly 20 years.
 He is also a lifelong aviation enthusiast and occasional skydiver.